scollet1/Snafu/README.md

 Snafu works by finding the first valid device (by default I have it set to wireless because my laptop doesn't have an ethernet port) if none is targeted on the command line.
 It validates the device by returning a device handle, then attempts to apply a BPF command.
 After that it listens on the device and endlessly enumerates all packets until the end of time (or the user exits the program), stripping relevant headers and doing whatever needs to be done with them.

+[Here](https://www.devdungeon.com/content/packet-capture-injection-and-analysis-gopacket) is a great resource for working with gopacket.